A COMPLETE GUIDE TO MITLA OAXACA!

 MITLA ARCHAEOLOGICAL SITE

-The second plaza that lies below the main structure houses a couple of tombs that can be accessed via a small set of stairs that lead underground.
+The second plaza that lies below the main structure at Mitla houses a couple of tombs that can be accessed via a small set of stairs that lead underground.
 Unfortunately, you won’t find any human skeletons inside the tombs, just a few dark chambers with carvings on the walls.

 It’s a bit of a tight squeeze through the tunnel entrance to the tombs so be sure to mind your head.
 It’s quite damp and moldy inside which isn’t that ideal so I wouldn’t recommend spending more than a few minutes to take a quick photo and retreat for some fresh air.